 \( r_{3}=0 \) |

-The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e. \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called a ring of integers or a group.
-The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by the symbol \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand version \( \mathbb{Z}_{n} \).
+The set of integers \( \{ \dots, -2, -1, 0, 1, 2, \dots \} \) is denoted by the symbol \( \mathbb{Z} \), i.e., \( \mathbb{Z} = \{ \dots, -2, -1, 0, 1, 2, \dots \} \), and is called the ring of integers or an additive group.
+The group of integers modulo \( n \) is a subset of \( \mathbb{Z} \) and is denoted by \( \mathbb{Z}/n\mathbb{Z} \), but we use the shorthand \( \mathbb{Z}_{n} \).
 This subset contains the following elements (because we compute modulo \( n \)):

 \( \mathbb{Z}_{n} = \{ 0, 1, 2, \dots, n - 1 \}\)

-Notice that whenever we make an addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the addition or multiplication modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
-To illustrate this we look at \( n = 5 \):
+Notice that whenever we perform addition or multiplication in \( \mathbb{Z}_{n} \), we always compute the result modulo \( n \) to obtain an integer in \( \mathbb{Z}_{n} \).
+To illustrate this, let us look at \( n = 5 \):

 \( \mathbb{Z}_{5} = \{ 0, 1, 2, 3, 4 \}\)

-When adding \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
-Likewise, when multiplying \( 3 \) with \( 4 \) in \( \mathbb{Z}_{5} \) we do the following: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).
+When adding \( 3 \) and \( 4 \) in \( \mathbb{Z}_{5} \), we do the following: \( (3 + 4) \: mod \: 5 = 7 \: mod \: 5 = 2 \).
+Likewise, when multiplying \( 3 \) by \( 4 \) in \( \mathbb{Z}_{5} \), we have: \( (3 \cdot 4) \: mod \: 5 = 12 \: mod \: 5 = 2 \).

-An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e. \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
-The integer \( a \) is then called an unit.
-The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by the symbol \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
-Again, we will use the shorthand version \( \mathbb{Z}_{n}^{*} \).
-If \( a_{1} \) and \( a_{2} \) are units then is the multiplication \( (a_{1} \cdot a_{2}) \: mod \: n \) also always an unit (i.e. \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the addition \( (a_{1} + a_{2}) \: mod \: n \) may NOT be an unit (i.e. \( a_{1} + a_{2} \) is in the group \( \mathbb{Z}_{n} \) but may not be in the group \( \mathbb{Z}_{n}^{*} \)).
+An integer \( a \) in \( \mathbb{Z}_{n} \) has an inverse if the greatest common divisor of \( a \) and \( n \) is 1, i.e., \( \gcd(a, n) = 1 \) (see "The extended Euclidean algorithm" for more information).
+The integer \( a \) is then called a unit.
+The set of units (all integers with an inverse in \( \mathbb{Z}_{n} \)) is denoted by \( (\mathbb{Z}/n\mathbb{Z})^{*} \).
+Again, we use the shorthand \( \mathbb{Z}_{n}^{*} \).
+If \( a_{1} \) and \( a_{2} \) are units, then their product \( (a_{1} \cdot a_{2}) \: mod \: n \) is also always a unit (i.e., \( a_{1} \cdot a_{2} \) is in the group \( \mathbb{Z}_{n}^{*} \)), but the sum \( (a_{1} + a_{2}) \: mod \: n \) may NOT be a unit (i.e., \( a_{1} + a_{2} \) is in \( \mathbb{Z}_{n} \) but may not be in \( \mathbb{Z}_{n}^{*} \)).
 We see the difference in the two sets \( \mathbb{Z}_{8} \) and \( \mathbb{Z}_{8}^{*} \):

-If we chose \( n \) to be a prime number \( p \) then for all integers \( a \) excluding 0 in \( \mathbb{Z}_{p} \) we have that \( \gcd(a, p) = 1 \), which result in that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) excluding 0, i.e.:
+If we choose \( n \) to be a prime number \( p \), then for all integers \( a \) except 0 in \( \mathbb{Z}_{p} \), we have \( \gcd(a, p) = 1 \), which means that \( \mathbb{Z}_{p}^{*} \) contains all integers from \( \mathbb{Z}_{p} \) except 0, i.e.:

 \( \mathbb{Z}_{p}^{*} = \{ 1, 2, 3, \dots, p - 1 \}\)

-E.g. for \( p=7 \) we see that the only difference in the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:
+For example, for \( p=7 \), the only difference between the two sets \( \mathbb{Z}_{7} \) and \( \mathbb{Z}_{7}^{*} \) is the integer 0:

-The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by the symbol \( \phi(n) \) after a famous Swiss mathematician called Euler and is called Euler's phi function.
-As we saw previously, then if \( n \) is a prime number \( p \) then \( \phi(p) = p-1 \).
+The number of elements in \( \mathbb{Z}_{n}^{*} \) is denoted by \( \phi(n) \), named after the famous Swiss mathematician Euler, and is called Euler's phi function.
+As we saw previously, if \( n \) is a prime number \( p \), then \( \phi(p) = p-1 \).
 The number of elements in a group \( G \) is also called the order of \( G \) and is written as \( \left| G \right| \).
 The order of:

-If we e.g. chose the elements \( x \), \( a \) and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e. \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
+If, for example, we choose the elements \( x \), \( a \), and \( b \) from the group \( \mathbb{Z}_{p}^{*} \) and want to compute \( x^{a + b} \: mod \: p \), then in the exponent we actually compute \( a + b \) modulo the order of the group, i.e., \( a + b \: mod \: (p-1) \) because \( \left| \mathbb{Z}_{p}^{*} \right| = \phi(p) = p-1 \).
 So, what we actually compute is \( x^{a + b \: mod \: (p-1)} \: mod \: p \).
-The same is true if we had chosen one of the other groups; We always compute modulo the order of the group in the exponent.
-Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute e.g. modulo \( p-1 \) instead of modulo \( p \), then it's because the equation is used in the exponent of some integer.
+The same is true if we had chosen one of the other groups: we always compute modulo the order of the group in the exponent.
+Therefore, next time you look at an equation from a cryptosystem and wonder why they suddenly compute, for example, modulo \( p-1 \) instead of modulo \( p \), it is because the equation is used in the exponent of some integer.

 Let \( n \) be the product of two large prime numbers \( p \) and \( q \), i.e. \( n = p \cdot q \).
 Then, if you know the value of \( n \) it's hard to compute \( p \) and \( q \) from \( n \).